 - My Fees

 For more information on planning a funeral in advance, see Planning a Funeral.

-If possible, I prefer to meet with you in person to learn a bit more about your loved one.
-I would normally expect to be with you for an hour or two, but the meeting can, of course, be longer if necessary.
 During this meeting we will talk in detail about the person who has died and how you would like the ceremony to be.
 We will discuss whether you or others wish to speak or read, or whether you wish me to read anything on your behalf.
 We will also talk through anything you have already chosen to include in the ceremony such as poems, readings or music.
 Things I would usually like to discuss at this meeting are: